Anthony Joshua: Joshua vs. Klitschko

 On 2 November 2016, the WBA agreed to sanction a unification bout between Joshua and Klitschko for the vacant WBA (Super) title, previously held by Tyson Fury.
 The WBA agreement was, if Joshua retained his belt against Eric Molina, the fight would take place on 29 April 2017, at Wembley Stadium in London.

 After Joshua knocked out Molina in the third round, the Joshua vs. Klitschko fight was officially announced by Hearn in the ring.
 WBA president Gilberto J. Mendoza confirmed that the winner will have to face mandatory challenger Luis Ortiz next, with deadlines due to be set after the unification fight.
 A day later the IBF announced the winner must fight their mandatory challenger Kubrat Pulev.
 Because of this clashing with the WBA enforcing their mandatory, it was believed that either Joshua or Klitschko would have to vacate a title.
 In January 2017, Eddie Hearn announced that over 80,000 tickets had been sold, a new box office record, overtaking Carl Froch vs. George Groves II.
 He put a request in for 5,000 more tickets to be made available.
 It was reported that Joshua would earn in the region of £15 million for the fight.
-At the weigh-in, Klitschko, 41 at the time of the fight, weighed in at 240 and a quarter pounds, the lightest he had weighed since 2009.
-Joshua, 27, came in heavier at 250 pounds.
+At the weigh-in, Klitschko, 41 at the time of the fight, weighed in at 240+1/4 lb, the lightest he had weighed since 2009.
+Joshua, 27, came in heavier at 250 lb.

 In front of a post-war record crowd of 90,000 in attendance, Joshua won by TKO in a high-drama war that saw both men giving their all.
 They fought a close and cautious first four rounds.
 In the fifth, Joshua came and threw a flurry of punches, forcing Klitschko to the canvas.
 An angry Klitschko rose up and took control for the remainder of the round, landing clean punches and scoring his own knockdown in round six.
 The next few rounds were again cautious, both men wary of each other, until a reinvigorated Joshua attacked Klitschko in round eleven, sending him to the canvas.
 Klitschko again rose but Joshua knocked him down for a second time in the round.
 When Klitschko rose back to his feet, Joshua threw a barrage of unanswered punches while Klitschko was against the ropes, prompting the referee to stop the fight.